Microsoft/azure-docs.cs-cz/articles/dns/dns-operations-recordsets.md

 > * [Azure CLI](dns-operations-recordsets-cli.md)
 > * [PowerShell](dns-operations-recordsets.md)

-V tomto článku se dozvíte, jak spravovat záznamy DNS pro zónu DNS pomocí Azure Powershellu.
-Je také možné spravovat záznamy DNS pomocí napříč platformami [rozhraní příkazového řádku Azure](dns-operations-recordsets-cli.md) nebo [webu Azure portal](dns-operations-recordsets-portal.md).
+This article shows you how to manage DNS records for your DNS zone by using Azure PowerShell.
+DNS records can also be managed by using the cross-platform [Azure CLI](dns-operations-recordsets-cli.md) or the [Azure portal](dns-operations-recordsets-portal.md).

-V příkladech v tomto článku předpokládá, že jste již [nainstalovaný Azure PowerShell, přihlásili jste se a vytvořili jste zónu DNS](dns-operations-dnszones.md).
+The examples in this article assume you have already [installed Azure PowerShell, signed in, and created a DNS zone](dns-operations-dnszones.md).

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

-## <a name="introduction"></a>Úvod
+## <a name="introduction"></a>Představení

 Před vytvářením záznamů DNS v DNS Azure je nejprve nutné pochopit, jak DNS Azure organizuje záznamy DNS v sadách záznamů DNS.